 The Maruti Swift Sport is a hot hatchback both in terms of its design and its performance.

-Maruti's sub-compact SUV has had a good run until now, which brilliant sales figures all throughout.
-There were a few hiccups every now and then, especially with the launch of the Hyundai Venue, but seems like Maruti Suzuki has recovered from their little stumble.
+Maruti's sub-compact SUV has had a good run until now, which brilliant sales figures throughout.
+There were a few hiccups now and then, especially with the launch of the Hyundai Venue, but seems like Maruti Suzuki has recovered from their little stumble.
 Regardless, the Vitara Brezza is in dire need of a facelift, especially now that the competition has grown better looking.
 With the approaching BS6 deadline, Maruti is already working on a petrol-hybrid powerplant for the Brezza, which will replace the current diesel one.
 It is speculated that the new powerplant will debut on the facelifted car, so we are expecting it to be the centre of attraction at the Maruti Suzuki section of the Auto Expo 2020.

 The current 1.3-litre DDiS Diesel engine in the Vitara Brezza will be discontinued